jouhui/property-friends/README.md

 In particular, for the training pipeline:

-- I would also implement data versioning, model versioning and experiment tracking in a real project, for example with DVC and MLFlow.
-- In the training pipeline, the model should be abstracted from the Trainer class, so that it can be easily replaced by another model.
+- For now, the GradientBoostingRegressor is hardcoded in `model.py`.
+The model should be also abstracted, and the model hyperparameters should be loaded from a configuration file.
 - Test for the components of the training pipeline should be implemented.
 The components are already separated with dependency injection, so we just need to create fake classes to test them.
-- For now, the GradientBoostingRegressor is hardcoded in `model.py`.
-The model should be also abstracted, and the model hyperparameters should be loaded from a configuration file.
+- I would also implement data versioning, model versioning and experiment tracking in a real project, which would allow to track the results and to switch between different models more easily.

+And for the API:

+- The API key is currently stored in the `api.env` file.
+In a real project, I would store it in a secret manager.

 ## Author